kevinpollet/http2-cli/README.md

 $ npm install -g http2-cli
 ```

-Since `npm@5.2.0`, a new package runner tool called [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b).
+Since version `5.2.0`, a new package runner tool called [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) is shipped with npm.
 With this new tool you can run any node package binary from the command line without installing it globally first.
 So you can run `http2-cli` with the following command line:

 ```shell
 $ npx http2-cli --help